lud2k/grunt-serve/README.md

  * Calls to /task/{task1},{task2}/{output} will run the given tasks and return the file named output (see example later).
  * Calls to /{alias} ({alias} being an alias that you have configured) will run the tasks defined for that alias.
  * Calls did not match the rules above will try to return the content of a file for the given path (/index.html will return the file index.html located in the folder where grunt was launched).

+This project can also be found on `https://www.npmjs.org/package/grunt-serve`.

 #### Rebuild on browser refresh